macija/sbi_project/README.md

 Folder Validation contains the scripts used to calculate metrics on our model.

 All scripts and jupyter notebooks that are mentioned in the writen document are inside some of these directories.

+Please consult the enclosed pdf document with tutorial and more information before runing any prediction.
+It is imporotant to have all dependencies installed before trying to run any of the scripts.